ockernuts/digital-power-meter-monitor/README.en.md

 The board will then reset and attempt to connect to the Wifi.

-Upon startup, the onboard LED will light up bright in several sequences.
+Upon startup, the onboard LED will fade in and out.
+Then the LED will blink "hi" in morse code: '.... ..'.
+Eventually the LED will fade in and if connected to the meter fade out as well and repeat this a couple of times per second.

-Eventually, the onboard LED should dim.
-This means it started up ok and is awaiting data from the digital power meter.
+This means it started up ok and is awaiting data from the digital power meter and if it pulsates even receives data.
-If the board is connected to the digital power meter using the RJ12 cable (see pinout and connection schemas for each board in sections below), the dimmed LED should even pulsate a couple of times per second.
-This indicates the measurements are coming in.
+In case wifi is not connectable, the LED will blink "wifi" in morse code: '.-- .. ..-. ..' repeatedly until configuration was done.

+If there was a problem with the SD card during the startup, the LED will blink "sos" in morse code (... --- ...) with a higher intensity.

 ## Viewing the measurements
 If the board is running you should be able to contact it on its IP address over HTTP.
 By default browse to http://192.168.0.250.
 You should then see the measurements.